symfony/symfony-docs/cookbook/routing/slash_in_parameter.rst

 Sometimes, you need to compose URLs with parameters that can contain a slash ``/``.
 For example, take the classic ``/hello/{name}`` route.
 By default, ``/hello/Fabien`` will match this route but not ``/hello/Fabien/Kris``.
-This is because Symfony uses this character as separator between route parts.
+This is because Symfony2 uses this character as separator between route parts.

 This guide covers how you can modify a route so that ``/hello/Fabien/Kris`` matches the ``/hello/{name}`` route, where ``{name}`` equals ``Fabien/Kris``.